bravoalpha79/Googly-cricket-glossary/README.md

 ## UX

 The site is intended for experts, players or fans of the game of Cricket or any other users interested in the terminology of the game.
 Visitors have the option of searching for a specific term, or browsing the index of words by letter.
 Owner-authorised users ("contributors") have the additional options of adding new entries, editing/updating existing entries and deleting entries.

 ### User stories
 Given the intended purpose of the glossary, the following user stories have been identified:

-1. As a user I want to have a searchbox so I can quickly find the desired word (or set of words beginning with the input character(s)).
+1. As a user I want to have a search box so I can quickly find the desired word (or set of words beginning with the input character(s)).
 2. As a user, I want to have a letter index so I can browse through the glossary entries by letter.
 3. As a user, I want to be able to display the selected word and its meaning(s).
 4. As a user, I want to have a message form so I can contact the site owner.